Skip to main content

 What Are the Growth Opportunities for SCHL?

 • Expansion in Digital Educational Resources: Scholastic can capitalize on the growing demand for digital educational resources by expanding its online subscription services and interactive learning platforms.
-The market for digital education is projected to reach $325 billion by 2025, offering significant growth potential.
 By investing in innovative digital content and delivery methods, Scholastic can attract new customers and increase its market share.

 • Strategic Partnerships and Licensing Agreements: Scholastic can leverage strategic partnerships and licensing agreements to expand its portfolio of popular children's books and educational materials.
 Collaborating with established brands and content creators can drive sales and enhance its brand recognition.
 The licensing market is estimated to be worth over $300 billion annually, providing opportunities for Scholastic to generate additional revenue streams.